[DAY 2] Why do kids act like this? Let's reframe how we see behavior.

 Before we can understand behavior, we have to change the way we think + speak about it.

-STEP 2: Download the Day 2 Worksheet to practice reframing your child's behavior without using blame, shame, judgment, or guilt.
+DAY 2: Practice reframing your child's behavior without using blame, shame, judgment, or guilt.

 Use the Worksheet examples to help you rewrite some of your most common phrases into non-judgmental observations.

 Right-click to download and save the DAY 2 Worksheet to your computer.

 - doing things to make you mad

 trying to get their way